DLMedeiro/war-frontend/README.md

 # WAR Card Game

+## Overview
+The WAR Card Game is a two-player card game with the goal of collecting all 52 cards.
+This application is intended to closely replicate game play through a website format, allowing two users to play against one another on a single device, or against a computer.

 ## Game Details
 __Objective:__

-    The objective of the game is to win all cards.
+    The objective of the game is to collect all cards.

-__Number of Players:__
+__Number of Players:__ 2 players

-    2 players

-__Number of Cards:__

-    Standard 52 card deck
+__Number of Cards:__ Standard 52 card deck

-__Card Ranking:__

-    The ranking for War the card game is Ace (high), King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, and 2 (low).
+__Card Ranking:__ Ace (high), King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, and 2 (low).

-__The Deal__

-    Each player receives 26 cards - dealing one at a time.
-    Each player places their stack of cards face down, in front of them.

-__Game Play__
+__The Deal:__ Each player receives 26 cards, placed face down on their section of the board.

-    Players flip a single card from their hand, placing it face up in the center of the table.
+__Game Play:__ Players flip a single card from their hand, placing it face up in the center of the table.
 The player with the higher card wins and collects both cards, returning the cards to their personal deck.

-    If players flip the same card, the war begins.
+If players flip the same card, the a battle begins.

- __Battle__

-    During a war, each player places four more cards on the table.
-Whoever’s fourth card is the highest is the winner, they collect all the cards, 10 in total, and the next round begins.
+ __Battle:__ During a battle, each player places four more cards on the table.
+Whoever’s fourth card is the highest is the winner, and they collect all the cards (10 in total), and the next round begins.
 If the fourth cards are also the same, repeat the previous instructions until there is a winner.

-    If a player does not have enough cards for the war, that player forfeits their remaining cards to their opponent and the game is over.
+If a player does not have enough cards for the battle, that player forfeits their remaining cards to their opponent and the game is over.

-   __Winning the Game__

-   The player that collects all 52 cards into their deck wins the game.
+__Winning the Game:__ The player that collects all 52 cards into their deck wins the game.

 ## Program Details

-## Goals

-## Proposal

-### Overview

-Skyjo is a multi-player card game with the goal of getting rid of as many high cards as possible.
-This application is intended to closely replicate game play through a website format, allowing two users to play against one another on a single device, or across multiple devices.

 ### Tech Stack

 Full-stack application with a heavy focus on front-end features.

-Front-end: React, Bootstrap
+__Front-end:__ React, Redux, Bootstrap, CSS

-Back-end: Node JS, Express, PostgreSQL
+__Back-end:__ Node JS, Express, PostgreSQL

-Testing: Jest
+__Testing *In Process*:__ Jest

 ### Data

 The [Deck of Cards API](https://www.deckofcardsapi.com/) will generate all information regarding card data.

-To replicate the card game, three decks of card will be used for each game.

-Card values are based on the card face value: **Aces = -2, Kings = -1, Queens and Jacks = 0, and all remaining cards will keep their face value**.
+Card values are based on the card face value:

-A custom API will store Player personal data as well as any game statistics and details for that player.
+* Aces = 14
+* Kings = 13
+* Queens = 12
+* Jacks = 11
+* All remaining cards will keep their face value

+The backend database will hold __cards__ data for the deck of cards being used in a game, and __useraccounts__ information if they choose to create an account.

 ### Sensitive Information

 If players choose to create an account, passwords will be secured through Bcrypt.

-Logged in players will have access to game data related to their profile.
+Logged in players will have access to their profile information, where they can edit details regarding their account *In process*

+Only users will have access their specific account information.

-Access to game data will not be accessible across players or to non-registered users.
+User specific functionality will not be accessible to Non-registered users.

 ### User Story

 As a player I should be able to:
-1. Play Skyjo with or without an Account
+1. Play War with or without an Account
 1. Have access to game instructions with or without an Account
+1. Create and account
-1. Create, edit, and delete my account
+1. Edit or delete my account only after account creation *In process*
-1. Play with others on my device or across multiple devices
+1. Play with others on my device or against a computer
-1. Execute game play based on instructions *See alterations to existing game play
+1. Execute game play based on instructions
-1. View my game statistics if I have an account

-#### Alterations to existing game play

-Actual game runs over multiple rounds and ends when a player reaches 100.
-Initial deployment of this application will end games after a single round and a winner is declared based on the lowest score between players.

-Actual game consists of a specialized deck of cards ranging from -2 to 12.
-This application will achieve this through the manipulation of a standard deck of cards where __Aces = -2, Kings = -1, Queens and Jacks = 0, and all remaining cards will keep their face value.__

 #### Initial User Flow